Search Programs by Major or College

 Note: Students are NOT limited to taking courses in their major or minor while studying abroad.
 Depending on your major and academic plan, you may consider taking General Education courses, elective courses, and/or participate in a program with an internship, service learning, or research opportunity.
 You may also consider a short-term program that takes place in the summer, winter term, or spring break.

-Harpur students can view the Binghamton University programs that offer courses in the academic areas listed below by clicking on the appropriate links.
-If you do not see your major or academic field of interest listed, contact IEGI at firstname.lastname@example.org to learn more about the program options available based on your academics and goals for studying abroad.
+Harpur College students can view the Binghamton programs that offer courses in the below academic areas by clicking on the links below.
+If you do not see your major or academic field of interest listed below, contact IEGI at firstname.lastname@example.org to learn more about the program options available based on your academics and goals for studying abroad.

 Asian and Asian American Studies